 - Toilet tent

 Note : This trip is ex Labuan Bajo in Flores.
+Daily flights to Labuan Bajo are available from Bali or Jakarta.
 Guests are required to get themselves to Labuan Bajo at least 1 day before the expedition starts.
 They are also required to be at the Puri Sari Hotel on Day 1 by 9am.

 - International & Domestic Airfares